-Global surveillance programmes of water-borne pathogens, vector-borne diseases and zoonotic spillovers at the animalhuman interface continue to be of prime importance to detect rapidly the emergence of infectious threats.
-The implementation of public health measures (such as isolation, quarantine and border control) along with technological development and advances in pharmaceutical interventions have helped largely to contain the spread of such infectious diseases - at least until recently.
-Nonetheless certain classes of infectious diseases, such as flu and others such as malaria, HIV and syphilis, continue to remain endemic in our society and, on occasion, evidence themselves in the form of a pandemic.
-Schematics showing timelines of historical pandemics over the last 100 years
+Global surveillance programmes of water-borne pathogens, vector-borne diseases and zoonotic spillovers at the animal-human interface continue to be of prime importance to detect, rapidly, the emergence of infectious threats.
+The implementation of public health measures (such as isolation, quarantine and border control) along technological development and advances pharmaceutical interventions have helped largely to contain the spread of such infectious diseases - at least until Nonetheless infectious certain classes of seasonal influenza, malaria, diseases syphilis and human immunodeficiency virus AIDS continue to remain endemic and, as illustrated by pandemic influenza and monkeypox, have the potential to spread.